 Whatever the reason, selling a home too soon may have financial consequences.

-If you absolutely need to move out of the home due to a major life event, consider renting the home if you’ve already lived in it for 2 years.
+If you absolutely need to move due to a major life event, consider renting out the home so that you can turn your first residence into a real estate investment.

 The Bottom Line: Accept The Wisdom Of Those Who Have Gone Before

 It’s no doubt intimidating when you first set out to buy a house, but we’re here to help.
 Our Learning Center is here to provide all the information you need to make the best decisions about your first home.

 Ready to get started?
 Apply online now and let us help you make your home dreams come true.